threefoldtech/tfchain/docs/misc/adding_validators.md

 rustc --version
 ```

-Finally, run this command to install the necessary dependencies for compiling and running the Polkadot node software.
+Finally, run this command to install the necessary dependencies for compiling and running the Polkadot node software:

 ```bash
 sudo apt install make clang pkg-config libssl-dev build-essential
 ```

-Note - if you are using OSX and you have Homebrew installed, you can issue the following equivalent command INSTEAD of the previous one:
+Note: If you are using macOS and you have Homebrew installed, you can use the following equivalent command INSTEAD of the previous one:

 ```bash
 brew install cmake pkg-config openssl git llvm